jackbush/carver/README.md

 # Carver

+A markdown-based word processor.
 Minimal by design, private by nature.

-A markdown-based word processor that runs entirely in the browser.
 No accounts, no servers, no data leaves the page.

 ---